axvr/code-dump/python/paramparse/README.md

-# pypackage
+# ParamParse

-This is a collection of python modules for anyone to use released under the MIT Licence
+This is a simple and lightweight python parameter parser.

+Licence: BSD 3-Clause